AlexanderJCS/3D-Pancake/USER_GUIDE.md

 ![Output Mesh](docs_media/usage_image8.png)

 For this section, the correctness (how closely the mesh follows the PSD morphology) of the mesh does not matter.
-For real analysis, the [cs parameter](#cs-blur-constant) or the [Vertex Deletion Threshold](#Vertex-Deletion-Threshold) may need to be adjusted to get a more accurate mesh.
+For real analysis, the [cs parameter](#cs-blur-constant) or the [vertex deletion threshold](#Vertex-Deletion-Threshold) may need to be adjusted to get a more accurate mesh.

 ### Save the output